octobercms/docs/3.x/extend/database/basics.md

 }
 ```

-#### Using named bindings

-Instead of using `?` to represent your parameter bindings, you may execute a query using named bindings:
+Instead of using `?` to represent your parameter bindings, you may execute a query using named bindings.

 ```php
 $results = Db::select('select * from users where id = :id', ['id' => 1]);
 ```

-#### Running an insert statement
+### Modifying Records

 To execute an `insert` statement, you may use the `insert` method on the `Db` facade.
-Like `select`, this method takes the raw SQL query as its first argument and bindings as the second argument:
+Like `select`, this method takes the raw SQL query as its first argument and bindings as the second argument.

 ```php
 Db::insert('insert into users (id, name) values (?, ?)', [1, 'Joe']);
 ```

-#### Running an update statement

 The `update` method should be used to update existing records in the database.
 The number of rows affected by the statement will be returned by the method: